 Communicating a change in norms

-Although dynamic norm research is quickly growing, there is still ambiguity about the most effective ways of making dynamic norms salient.
-With growing awareness of changing meat-eating trends in the UK, it is also unclear if experimental manipulations making dynamic norms salient fail due to the ineffectiveness of dynamic norms in a given context, or because a dynamic norm is salient even in control conditions without experiment influence.
+Although dynamic norm research is quickly growing, there is still ambiguity about the more effective ways of making dynamic norms salient in order to adequately assess their influence on behaviour and its antecedents.
+With growing awareness of changing meat-eating trends in the UK, it is also unclear if experimental manipulations making dynamic norms salient fail due to the ineffectiveness of dynamic norms in a given context, or because a dynamic norm is salient even in control conditions without experimental manipulation.
 Manipulating dynamic norms experimentally involves making the change in norms salient.
 However, it is possible that study participants are already aware of dynamic norms without experimental manipulation.
 For example, Aldoh et al. (2021) found that the majority of participants in a pilot study were already aware of changing meat-eating norms in the UK, and upwards of 80% of participants in the main study were expecting a future decrease in meat consumption.

-To test the effectiveness of dynamic norms, it is likely beneficial to use control groups in which a static unchanging norm is similarly made salient.
-(2020)Another way to increase the salience of the dynamic norm experimentally is to use visual cues to depict the norm.
+To test the effectiveness of dynamic norms, it is likely beneficial to use control groups in which a static (unchanging) norm is similarly made salient.
+This makes it possible to discern that the dynamic aspect of the information influences the measured outcomes, as opposed to any normative information.
+Rhodes et al.’s (2020) review found that a control condition making a weaker or opposite norm salient was the most effective for demonstrating the effects of tested norm manipulations.
+When considering the method of delivering normative information, studies have previously utilized a number of modes such as text narrative, video, images, and face-face individual or group intervention.
+Although the most prevalent method was through written text, studies examining the effect of descriptive norms on behavioural outcomes using multiple modes of delivery outperformed any other mode by itself.
+One possible way to increase the salience of the dynamic norm experimentally is to use visual cues to depict the norm.
 Sparkman and Walton’s (2017, Study 3) research utilizes this in comparisons between three groups where text prompts were supplemented with line graphs depicting a dynamic norm, and a pie chart depicting a static norm.
-They found a difference between a dynamic norm condition depicting future growth in people decreasing their meat consumption using a line chart, and a static norm condition depicting the current prevalence of people decreasing their meat consumption using a pie chart.
+They found a difference between a dynamic norm condition depicting future growth in people’s decreasing meat consumption using a line chart, and a static norm condition depicting the current prevalence of people’s decreasing meat consumption using a pie chart.
 Whereas a pie chart is useful in showing the current distribution of the norm, it is less useful in portraying the unchanging nature of the static norm.
 A visual cue depicting a stable trend in the static norm, or increasing trend in the dynamic norm, can increase the distinctiveness of dynamic norms.
 Visual cues may also be potentially useful in increasing engagement with the information provided, thereby increasing the effectiveness of the manipulation used.
-(2015)(cf. Robinson et al., 2013)
+In a similar vein, Vasiljevic et al. (2015) cite the use of pictorial presentations of injunctive norms as a possible reason for diverging results of injunctive norms on healthy food choice compared to an earlier study using textual presentation of injunctive norms, which found no effect of injunctive norms on food choice (cf. Robinson et al., 2013).

-Current Study
+The Current Study

 The present study investigates the effectiveness of dynamic norm information in the context of reducing meat consumption.
 Specifically, we are interested in testing the following hypotheses: